galczo5/mythical-angular/content/posts/zoneless.md

 Well, hello again!

-This time I decided to do something else that usually.
+This time I decided to do something else that usual.
 Today I will not try to describe and demystify any Angular-related myth, because today I will show you a simple tutorial how to start a new Angular app without NgZones.